CSCfi/csc-user-guide/docs/apps/julia.md

 ### Using the package manager
-The standard method for installing Julia packages is to use the package manager, `Pkg`, from standard library.
+The standard method for installing Julia packages is to use the package manager, `Pkg`, from the standard library.
 In Julia, we can import it as follows:

 ```julia
 import Pkg
 ```

-The common function we use are `Pkg.add` to add packages, `Pkg.activate` to activate environments and `Pkg.instantiate` to install all packages defined in the active environment.
+The common functions we use are `Pkg.add` to add packages, `Pkg.activate` to activate environments and `Pkg.instantiate` to install all packages defined in the active environment.
 The [Pkg documentation](https://pkgdocs.julialang.org/) provides more information on how to use Julia's package manager.

 ### Multithreading
 Julia provides the `Threads` library for multi-threading.
 It is included in `Base`, and thus automatically loaded and available in a Julia session.
-We can start Julia with multiple threads by setting the `JULIA_NUM_THREADS` environment variable or starting julia with the `--threads` option which overrides the value in the environment variable.
+We can start Julia with multiple threads by setting the `JULIA_NUM_THREADS` environment variable or starting Julia with the `--threads` option which overrides the value in the environment variable.
 If Julia module is loaded within a Slurm job and the environment variable is not set, it is set to the amount of requested CPU cores (`--cpus-per-task`).
 The default thread count is one.
 The Julia manual contains more detailed information about [multi-threading](https://docs.julialang.org/en/v1/manual/multi-threading/).

 ### Distributed computing
-We can use the standard library, `Distributed`, for using multiple processes in Julia.
+For multiprocessing and distributed computing, Julia provides the `Distributed` standard library.
+The Julia manual has a section about [distributed computing](https://docs.julialang.org/en/v1/manual/distributed-computing/) explaining Julia's distributed programming model.

 ### Using MPI.jl